Chukudu

-The chukudu (or chikudu, cbokoudou, tshukudu) is a two-wheeled handmade vehicle used in the east of the Democratic Republic of Congo.
+The chukudu (or chikudu, chokoudou, tshukudu) is a two-wheeled handmade vehicle used in the east of the Democratic Republic of the Congo.
 It is made of wood, and is used for transporting cargo.

 The chukudu generally has an angular frame, two small wheels (often of wood, sometimes wrapped with rubber), handlebars, and a pad for the operator to place their knee on while propelling the vehicle with their leg.
 On a descent, the rider stands on the deck like a kick scooter.
 On flat ground, the rider can put one knee on the deck and push the ground by the other foot like a knee scooter.

 Rubber mud flaps and shock absorber springs may be added.

 History

 Chukudus first appeared in the 1970s in North Kivu, during the difficult economic times under Mobutu Sese Seko.

-In 2008, chikudus were selling for US$100 with a cost of materials of nearly US$60.
+In 2008, chukudus were selling for US$100 with a cost of materials of nearly US$60.
 Similarly, in 2014 they cost $50 to $100 and were used to earn up to $10 per day, in an area where most people live on less than $2 per day.
 A 2014 article estimated a cost of about US$150, which a driver could pay off in about six months, earning $10–20 per day.